Skip to main content

 4. Use /rates for historical funding and borrowing rate data.
 This endpoint returns hourly snapshots from the Squid indexer, not realtime values.
 Use it for rate averages, trends, and historical analysis.

 Use SDK v2 if you are already in TypeScript and want bigint-aware responses.
-Use the generated API v2 reference if you need raw HTTP schemas.
+Use the generated GMX API reference if you need raw HTTP schemas.

 Install @gmx-io/sdk, then import GmxApiSdk from @gmx-io/sdk/v2.
 The v2 path is a subpath export, not a separate package.